RandomSearch18/a-level-project/docs/readme.md

 I will note that the when the Neutral state is active in dark theme, the inset shadow/glow isn't very distinguishable, but since that's only for the neutral state, I think it's acceptable, because the neutral state essentially represents the lack of a preference either way.

-To add the ability for the `AvoidNeutralPreferLine` component to set options, I wrote a `setOption` function, which includes some validation to assert that we're not changing the type of the option:
+To add the ability for the `AvoidNeutralPreferLine` component to set options, I wrote a `setOption` procedure, which includes some validation to assert that we're not changing the type of the option:

 ```ts
 function setOption<T extends keyof RoutingOptionsOptions>(